Mentos2509/react-calendar/README.md

 ---

-The goal of this project was to create the reusable Calendar component.
+##### The goal of this project was to create the reusable Calendar component.
+Little guidelines for the project:
+- all events are saved to local storage
+- to open the monthly preview of events, click on the month
+- to open the daily preview of events, click on the day you are interested in

 ##### Used technologies: